Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 }

-Pattern 3: CRUD Connector
+Pattern 3: Write-action connector

 // src/tools/search-tickets.ts